samikannup53/KiTechnAPI/README.md

 ```bash
 @import "tailwindcss";
 ```
-- 🧩 This file acts as the input source for Tailwind to generate your CSS.
+- 🧩 This file acts as the input source for Tailwind to generate final CSS.

 #### 🛠️ Step-3.
 Update the Build Script in `package.json`
 ```bash